mhung1224/linear-programming-cpp/README.md

 >= >= >= f
 ```
 # :heavy_exclamation_mark: Notes <br>
-During the calculating process, maybe sometime you can see some dictionaries in two phases have abnormal values
+During the calculating process, maybe you will see some dictionaries in two phases have abnormal values.
-since the chosen pivot point has its index approximately 0, but it's okay. <br>
+It happens since the chosen pivot point has its index approximately 0, but... it's okay. <br>
 Maybe there are some bugs I haven't found :D